maxtherocket/spooky-element/README.md

 Couldn't find anything like this, so I've put it together to help me build awesome sites, extra FAST!

 - Saves you time
 - Built for performance!
-Great for creating DOM on the fly
+Great for creating DOM elemennts on the fly
 - Works well with Handlebars, especially with [hbsfy](https://github.com/epeli/node-hbsfy)
 - Works great with [GSAP](http://greensock.com/gsap) (TweenLite, TimelineLite, etc.)
 - Built on the shoulders of giants
 - Extra spooky :ghost:

 ![SPOOKY](http://i.imgur.com/Ut23RfP.png)

+*Browser testing is provided by the awesome folks at [BrowserStack](https://www.browserstack.com)*

 ## Installation